 - Receive a salary of at least £48,500 per year or the ‘going rate’ for your job – whichever is higher.

-Types of UK business visas to visit the UK for a business meeting
+Types of UK Business Visas to Visit the UK for a Business Meeting

 UK Visitor Visa

 If your purpose is to visit the UK for no longer than 6 months for business meetings, conferences, or signing contracts, the UK Visitor Visa will most likely meet your needs.
-The application process is very straightforward and quick, allowing Indian nationals to come here on business at short notice.
+Moreover, the application process is very straightforward and quick, allowing Indian nationals to come here on business at short notice.

-You can use a UK visitor visa for any of the following business activities:
+Specifically, you can use a UK visitor visa for any of the following business activities:

 - Attend interviews, meetings, conferences and seminars